As an emerging researcher and scholar, Patrick’s research efforts can be categorized into several persistent areas of inquiry:

 The third zone of inquiry has focused on improving the UX of user-testing with a passion for the design of user tests, particularly for early stage prototypes and how user-testing informs the next phase of an interactive digital media design.

-The fourth zone of inquiry is a reflection of his work with client-based projects at the Master of Digital Media Program and at the Sauder School of Business at UBC.
-While facilitating the co-construction of digital artifacts, he has encouraged the pursuit of rich documentation—each project documenting the iterative process of solving ill-structured problems—heuristics, cross-disciplinary collaboration, innovation, and project management.
+The fourth zone of inquiry is a reflection of his work with client-based projects at the Master of Digital Media Program, the Sauder School of Business at UBC in addition to transforming some of his sound design commissions into case studies.
+While facilitating and participating in the co-construction of digital artifacts, he has encouraged the pursuit of rich documentation—each project documenting the iterative process of solving ill-structured problems—heuristics, cross-disciplinary collaboration, innovation, and project management.
 Each of the many projects he has facilitated and their documentation can be considered as a form of Case Study research.
-In the last few years Patrick has been documenting VR production pipelines with a particular focus on improving the design of learning within these environments for the goal of supporting more efficient learning pipelines for inter-disciplinary teams.
+In the last few years Patrick has been documenting VR/AR production pipelines with a particular focus on improving the design of learning within these environments for the goal of supporting more efficient learning pipelines for inter-disciplinary teams.
+Finally, through his many years as a designer of sound on various types of live and multi-media productions, Patrick has identified three primary areas of inquiry: on the craft of designing sound for live stages, the process of co-construction in live and hybrid productions, and the collaborative processes influenced by different types of design constraints.